-Starting Jan.
-26, the United States will require all international travelers to present a negative COVID-19 test before boarding a plane to the U.S. – and that includes citizens returning home from a trip abroad.
+Starting today, Tuesday, Jan.
+26, the United States requires all international travelers to present a negative COVID-19 test before boarding a plane to the U.S. – and that includes citizens returning home from a trip abroad.

-Announced by the Centers for Disease Control and Prevention (CDC) last week with just two weeks notice, it’s a massive change for a country that has imposed few travel restrictions throughout the pandemic.
+Announced by the Centers for Disease Control and Prevention (CDC) earlier this month with just two weeks notice, it’s a massive change for a country that has imposed few travel restrictions throughout the pandemic.
 And it has major implications for anyone planning to travel internationally in the coming weeks and months.

-While the CDC has given guidance on who will need to get tested before flying to the U.S. (nearly everyone) and what tests will qualify, there are still massive questions about how it will affect international travel.
+While the CDC has given guidance on who will need to get tested before flying to the U.S. (nearly everyone) and what tests will qualify, there are still some questions about how it will affect international travel as this new requirement takes effect.
 Will airlines, airports, resorts, and hotels step up to provide testing options?
 Or will travelers be on their own to find a test abroad?
 What will travel insurance cover?
 And does this mean you should cancel your upcoming trip?

 Here’s everything we know – and a lot that we don’t yet have answers to – as these new international travel restrictions unfold.